 Founded upon acquired knowledge, principal activities, and techniques will be selected based on the situation:

-IF Big Picture is missing (various details available) ⇒ THEN process modelling is incorporated into the business process design, activity and sequence diagrams.
+IF the Big Picture is missing (various details available) ⇒ THEN process modelling is incorporated into the business process design, activity and sequence diagrams.

-IF Big Picture is clear at a high level (the client doesn’t yet have the details) ⇒ THEN brainstorm to invent requirements through joint creativity workshops, and a design thinking approach.
+IF the Big Picture is clear at a high level (the client doesn’t yet have the details) ⇒ THEN brainstorm to invent requirements through joint creativity workshops, and a design thinking approach.

-IF Big Picture is clear at a high level (various parties should produce the details, conflicting priorities) ⇒ THEN interview focus groups, and conduct surveys and questionnaires.
+IF the Big Picture is clear at a high level (various parties should produce the details, conflicting priorities) ⇒ THEN interview focus groups, and conduct surveys and questionnaires.

-IF Big Picture is clear at a high level (information is available, encapsulated in legacy systems) ⇒ THEN Interface study and Reverse engineering.
+IF the Big Picture is clear at a high level (information is available, encapsulated in legacy systems) ⇒ THEN Interface study and Reverse engineering.